The Impact of Stress

 The Impact of Shift Work

 Shift work is also strongly correlated with an increased risk of developing type 2 diabetes.
-The risk is highest among men and those individuals who work rotating shift patterns.
+The risk is highest among men and those individuals who work rotating shift patterns, which increases the risk by 42%.
 Previous studies have found that working night shift is associated with digestive disorders, certain cancers, and heart disease.
-In one study, researchers found that the risk increased 37% for men after looking at the potential impact of gender, study design, study location, job, shift schedule, BMI, family history, and level of physical activity.
-An internal body clock regulates levels of testosterone, so it is likely that repeated disruption can cause insulin resistance and diabetes.
-Most shift patterns, except mixed and evening shifts, increased the risk of diabetes when compared to the risk among people working regular office hours.
-Rotating shifts were associated with a 42% higher risk.
+Most shift patterns, except mixed and evening shifts, increased the risk of diabetes compared to the risk among people working regular office hours.
 A lack of quality sleep, an increase in weight gain, or an increased appetite may be to blame.
 Shift work can also disturb cholesterol levels and blood pressure.

 The Impact of Sedentary Time

-When researchers gave 2,000 people accelerometers for one week and then followed up five years later, those people who had been inactive for at least ten hours a day had almost a four-fold higher chance of having diabetes compared to individuals who had been sedentary for less than six hours a day.
+When researchers gave 2,000 people accelerometers for one week and then followed up five years later, those who had been inactive for at least ten hours a day had almost a four-fold higher chance of having diabetes than individuals who had been sedentary for less than six hours a day.

-Among 168 participants with an average age of 53.4 years recruited from the 2004-2005 Australian Diabetes, Obesity and Lifestyle study, more interruptions in sedentary time were associated with better measures of adiposity, triglycerides, and two-hour plasma glucose.
+Among 168 participants with an average age of 53.4 years recruited from the 2004-2005 Australian Diabetes, Obesity and Lifestyle Study, more interruptions in sedentary time were associated with better adiposity measures, triglycerides, and two-hour plasma glucose.
 These findings were independent of total sedentary time, moderate-to-vigorous intensity time, and mean intensity of the breaks.
 Even standing, rather than sitting, has been shown to result in substantial increases in total daily energy expenditure and resistance to fat gain.

 The Impact of Frequently Eating Out

-When scientists tracked the diets of 58,000 women, and 41,000 men for 36 years, they found that the more a person ate out, the more deficient their diet was overall.
+When scientists tracked 58,000 women and 41,000 men for 36 years, they found that the more a person ate out, the more deficient their diet was.
 The higher rates of obesity, heart disease, and type 2 diabetes among those who ate out the most frequently were striking.
-Those who ate an average of 11-14 homemade meals (lunches and dinners) a week, had a 13% lower risk of developing type 2 diabetes compared to those who ate fewer homemade meals.
+Those who ate an average of 11-14 homemade meals (lunches and dinners) a week, had a 13% lower risk of developing type 2 diabetes than those who ate fewer homemade meals.